 \section{Discussion}

-From our data triangulation, we find that relationships with AI companions are complex, and individuals engage in extensive negotiation with chatbots throughout.
+From our data triangulation, we find that relationships with AI companions are complex, and individuals engage in extensive negotiation with the AI platforms throughout.
 Most of our participants initiated conversations with AI for productivity and creativity purposes before it developed into romantic feelings, echoing prior work~\cite{pataranutaporn2025my}.
 Through our findings, we show how AI companionship is conceptualized through an interplay of internal and external factors.
 These factors, in turn, influence the strategies individuals use to create their companion, maintain their relationship, and recover their companion amidst model updates.
-AI companionship is shifting relationship norms, and people feel the real impacts of AI in their everyday lives, making it important for us to discuss what we could do as researchers to promote responsibility and transparency when developing AI systems, while sustaining the benefits they offer.
+AI companionship is shifting relationship norms, and people are feeling the real impacts of AI in their everyday lives, making it important for us to discuss how we, as researchers, can promote responsibility and transparency in developing AI systems while sustaining the benefits they offer.